In the Cut (TV series)

 In the Cut is an American television sitcom created by Bentley Kyle Evans that aired on Bounce TV from August 25, 2015, to November 18, 2020.
 The series stars Dorien Wilson as Jay Weaver, a barbershop owner who meets a young man named Kenny (Ken Lawson) the unknown biological son from a fling thirty years ago.
 The first season has six episodes.
-John Marshall Jones, Kellita Smith, Dorion Renaud and Laura Hayes are also series regulars, while Vanessa Bell Calloway and Golden Brooks had recurring roles.
+John Marshall Jones, Kellita Smith, Dorion Renaud, and Laura Hayes are also series regulars while Vanessa Bell Calloway and Golden Brooks had recurring roles.

 In the Cut has become the most-watched original series premiere in Bounce TV history.
 On April 13, 2016 Bounce TV renewed the show for a second season.
 On April 14, 2016 Bounce TV renewed the show for a third season which premiered on July 11, 2017.
 On August 3, 2017 the show was renewed for a fourth season that premiered on July 2, 2018.

 The fifth season premiered on July 15, 2019.

 On March 19, 2020, it was announced that the sixth season would premiere on April 1, 2020.

 Premise

-A local barbershop owner Jay Weaver, meets his illegitimate son Kenny he never knew about, 30 years after he's born.
+A local barbershop owner named Jay Weaver meets his illegitimate son Kenny he never knew about, 30 years after he's born.
 After Kenny shows up looking for his father, the two attempt to start a relationship.
 After Jay allows Kenny to move in with him and work at the barbershop, the two begin a new journey as father and son.
-Jay also owns a beauty salon next door, which was previously owned by his ex-wife Nadine, and is now owned by his new wife Cheryl.
-Cheryl is a feisty business-savvy woman who runs the shop with her over-the-top sidekick, Percy.
+Jay also owns a beauty salon next door, which was previously owned by his ex-wife Nadine and is now owned by his new wife Cheryl.
+Cheryl is a feisty business-savvy woman who runs the shop with her over-the-top sidekick Percy.
 The show follows Jay's best friend Smitty and Chef Mable who owns tables in the same strip mall.